School of Art and Design

 ARTT 4375.
 Pedagogy of Art Criticism, History & Aesthetics.

-This course is a survey and in-depth analysis of the philosophies and structures of art criticism, art history, and aesthetics, as well as contemporary methodologies for analyzing, interpreting and judging works of art.
-(WI) Prerequisites: ARTT 3373 with a grade of "C" or better.
+In this course students will learn about the philosophies and practices of art criticism, art history, and aesthetics, as well as contemporary methodologies for analyzing and engaging with art.
+Prerequisites: ARTT 3372 or ARTT 3373 either with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.